andreasvc/disco-dop/docs/intro.rst

 Run an experiment
 -----------------
-To parse with large treebanks, it may be necessary to apply pruning, and it is useful to specify the configuration for an experiment in a single file.
+To parse with large treebanks, it may be necessary to apply pruning, and it is useful to specify all the preprocessing steps and other configuration for an experiment in a single file.
 This can be done with the ``discodop runexp`` command.

 To run an end-to-end experiment from grammar extraction to evaluation on a test set, make a copy of the file ``sample.prm`` and edit its parameters.
 For